 Directions to use:

-A patch test is recommended to check for skin sensitivity
+Start with once a day for the first few days.
+A patch test is recommended to check for skin sensitivity.

 Unlike other toners with witch hazel as an ingredient, this is 100% pure witch hazel water.
 It is made just like rose water, by steam distilling twigs from witch hazel plant.

-I have been using this for the past one month and I am already loving it.
+I have been using this for the past month and I am already loving it.
 I use it in the morning post facewash, 2-3 sprays are enough to cover the face.

 Now, my skin gets oily within an hour of washing my face but after using witch hazel, it stays oil-free longer.
-It keeps my skin oil-free for 2 hours even though its ssummertime which is a great feat to conquer.
+It keeps my skin oil-free for 2 hours even though its summertime which is a great feat to conquer.
 The smell is not pleasant but disappears within seconds.

 Some people complain that witch hazel dries out their skin, but I haven’t faced any such issues.
 The information booklet that comes with it suggests using it once a day initially to allow the skin to adjust it.
 I have been following it and it works well for me.

-Pure and organic witch hazel water
+- Pure and organic witch hazel water

-Controls sebum production.
+- Controls sebum production.

-Maintains pH levels and remove soap residue
+- Maintains pH levels and removes soap residue

-Convenient spray bottle packaging
+- Convenient spray bottle packaging.

-Value for money
+- Value for money

-Couldn’t find any.
+- Couldn’t find any

 If you are looking for a good toner for oily skin/ acne-prone skin, definitely give this a try.
 You can use it even if you have combination or dry skin by mixing it with rose water.

-Some facts about Witch Hazel:
+Some Facts About Witch Hazel:

 Witch Hazel (Hamamelis virginiana) is a shrub native to North America.
 It antimicrobial, anti- Inflammatory and a natural astringent.
-Witch hazel is used for a variety of skin issues including acne, insect bites, small cuts and bruises, sunburns, poison ivy, anti ageing etc. The name sounds scary but it is powerhouse ingredient so keep a bottle handy.
+Witch hazel is used for a variety of skin issues including acne, insect bites, small cuts and bruises, sunburns, poison ivy, anti-ageing etc.

 *This post contains affiliate links.
-If you choose to purchase using the link, I will earn a small commision at no extra cost to you.
+If you choose to purchase using the link, I will earn a small commission at no extra cost to you.
 The amount helps me support website costs and create more and better content for you.